Part V

 Integrate clear regulation anchors—brief strength work, music interludes, collaborative storytelling—so nervous systems can reset without stigma:

-- Mindful stretching or somatic practices from Part IV
+- Mindful stretching or earlier somatic practices

 - Explicit permission for quiet shifting/fidgeting as valid self-regulation